harris1111/Project-TKPM-GearANT/README.md

 **4. Test login/register**

-**Please note: Logout is not implemented yet!**

 - Test login by using the account below
 ```sh
   username: thanh
   password: 123
 ```

-- Test signup by using the account below, and please dont leave any field blank!
+- Test signup by using the account below
-We will handle empty input and duplicate username later.
 ```sh
   username: thanh123,
   password: //anything